alba1735/alba1735/README.md

 ### About Me

-I am a recent Ph.D. graduate focusing on the convergence of early human neural development and tRNA dynamics.
+I am a Ph.D. bioinformatician focusing on the convergence of early human neural development and tRNA dynamics.
 My work has delved into the intricate patterns of hominid evolution through cutting-edge T2T genomics, creating comprehensive analytical tools.
 A lifelong passion for science has fueled my pursuit of a thorough, multidisciplinary education, culminating in advanced expertise in biology, computer science, and engineering.
 My commitment to research is reflected in my accolades, including multiple poster awards at scientific conferences.
 I pride myself on my strong computational analysis capabilities and proficiency in machine learning, which are the cornerstones of my bioinformatics approach.

 <!--
 **alba1735/alba1735** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.